 “Great question.
 We typically roast this coffee past medium, dark/medium.
-We feel that this is the real sweet spot for this particular bean.
+We feel that this is the real sweet spot for this bean.
 We are however open to roasting it a little bit different if you so desire.”

 We’re confident that this product has been roasted to the best temperature for optimum flavor of the berry.

-Kona Coffee Beans by Imagine
+5. Kona Coffee Beans by Imagine, Medium Dark Roast

-These beans are strictly Hawaiian grown; no blending with Arabica beans from other regions to lessen the flavor intensity or quality.
+These beans are strictly Hawaiian grown – no blending with Arabica beans from other regions to lessen the flavor intensity or quality.

 Buddha’s Cup coffee is grown on the big island of Hawaii.
-Their coffee plants thrive at 2200 feet in lush volcanic soil, sheltered and shaded by macadamia nut trees.
+Their coffee plants thrive at 2200-feet in lush volcanic soil, sheltered and shaded by macadamia nut trees.

-Imagine Coffee beans are air roasted to maintain a fruity, sweet taste.
-While some coffee drinkers prefer a dark, and sometimes smoky roasted flavor, this coffee will remind you that coffee beans start out as a berry.
+Imagine Coffee beans are air-roasted to maintain a fruity, sweet taste.
+While some coffee drinkers prefer a dark and sometimes smoky roasted flavor, this coffee will remind you that coffee beans start out as a berry.

-Hawaii Roasters 100% Kona Coffee
+6. Hawaii Roasters 100% Kona Coffee, Medium Roast